-Select the courses from the Core Courses List you would like take each semester to complete your Associate's Degree in two years.
+Select the courses from the Core/Transfer/and Elective Courses Lists to take each semester to complete your Associate's Degree in two years. ww

-Category Semester 1 Semester 2 Semester 3 Semester 4

-The Art of Language and Ideas ENGL 101 ENGL 102

-(Select ONE additional course)

-The Language and History of the Fine Arts

-(Select ONE course)

-The Human Experience

-(Select THREE courses)

-U.S. and World Cultures

-(Select THREE courses)

-Quantitative and Symbolic Reasoning MATH 101

-(Select ONE additional course)

-Investigation of the Natural World

-(Select a sequence of TWO courses)
+Category Semester 1 Semester 2 Semester 3 Semester 4 The Art of Language and Ideas (Select ONE additional course) ENGL 101 ENGL 102 The Language and History of the Fine Arts (Select ONE course) The Human Experience (Select THREE courses) U.S. and World Cultures (Select THREE courses) Quantitative and Symbolic Reasoning (Select ONE additional course) MATH 101 Investigation of the Natural World (Select a sequence of TWO lec/lab courses)

+Computer

-Computer Proficiency
+Proficiency (Select

-(Select ONE course)
+ONE course)

 Electives

-Note: Should you need to take MATH 100A, MATH 100B, or ENGL 100, your map may need to be altered as these courses are prerequisites.
+Note: Should you need to take MATH 100A, MATH 100B or ENGL 100, your map may need to be altered as these courses are prerequisites.